Student TRU Wireless

 We have tested our network with wireless laptops (PC and Mac), smartphones and tablets (Android and iOS).

 Use your network login credentials to access the TRU wireless network.
 You will need to change your password prior to logging into wireless for the first time.
-Either by login at the labs or change your password at myID
+Either by logging in at the labs or change your password at myID

 I'm connected but i can't get to the login page